 Morning exercises – try them and pick the one that suits you

 Evening Exercises – have a strap handy to assist with the stretches if you are stiff or if you have too much pain .

 If the Qi Gong exercise is too difficult, then do Recovery Back Pose

 There are medications that can help you sleep, but they do have serious side effects.
-Try some of these sleep meditations.
+Be very careful of meditation and mindfulness if you have PTSD.
+If your healthcare provider has approved you for this, try some of these sleep meditations.

 If you feel overwhelmed, you could try these self-soothing exercises.